MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/architecture/architecture.md

 ### OpenXR

-OpenXR is the interface between an application and an XR runtime system, allowing for a common set of features to be called generically and allow the hardware-specific implementation be handled by the XR runtime.
-Adopting this, along with Unity's Input System, in MRTK3 lets Unity handle more of the cross-platform and extensible input story while allowing MRTK3 to focus on helping you build rich experiences on top.
+OpenXR is the interface between an application and an XR runtime system, allowing for a common set of features to be called generically and allow the hardware-specific implementation to be handled by the XR runtime.
+Adopting this in MRTK3, along with Unity's Input System, lets Unity handle more of the cross-platform and extensible input story while allowing MRTK3 to focus on helping you build rich experiences on top.

 ### Subsystems